signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="RunTimeStats"></a>
 # Run-Time Stats

-Run-time stats are displayed onscreen and/or in the event log by calling the DSLogRunTimeStats() [pktlib](#user-content-pktlib) API from user-defined applications.
+Run-time stats are displayed onscreen and/or in the event log by calling the DSLogRunTimeStats() [pktlib](#user-content-pktlib) API for a session or range of sessions from user-defined applications.
 Also mediaMin displays run-time stats when:

   * the last session of a stream group closes
   * stream groups are not active and a session closes